Details on predicting photometry#

 Finally, at least for instruments using CCD or CCD-like cameras, i.e., counting photons, we obtain the usual definition of magnitude

-However, the zeropoints themselves depend on the adopted photometric system used to report the measurements.
+However, the zeropoints themselves depend on the photometric system adopted to report the measurements.
 They may vary fundamentally from one to another.
 Below we briefly describe the main systems used in large surveys.

 This system is defined such that the star Alpha Lyr (Vega) has magnitude 0 in any pass-band filter.
 In other words, the zeropoints are set by the magnitude of vega, \(-2.5 \log_{10} \overline{f_\lambda}(Vega)\), or